 3 credit hours.
-Pre-requisites: MTH 102.
+Pre-requisites: ECO 212 or permission of the instructor.

 ECO 212 - PRINCIPLES OF MICROECONOMICS

 This course provides an introduction to microeconomics, the study of how individuals and firms make decisions in markets.
 Students first learn how firms and individuals take decisions in perfect competition, using the supply and demand model.
 Then, the course introduces more realistic market structures such as monopolistic competition, monopoly and oligopolies.
 Throughout the course, students develop their analytical and critical thinking skills through the application of economic models to real-world issues and problems including market concentration, environmental externalities, and pricing.
 By the end of the course, students acquire a solid understanding of microeconomic theory and its practical applications, as well as an appreciation for the importance of economics in our daily lives.